mirjak/draft-shmoo-online-meeting/draft-kuehlewind-shmoo-online-meeting.md

 Participation of the most recent online only meetings were rather high and had a quite stable per-country distribution, even though time zones were rotated.
-This indicates that online meetings support a more easy and therefore potentially broader participation than in-person meeting where participation is often fluctuating based on the location.
+This indicates that online meetings support a more easy and therefore potentially broader participation than in-person meetings where participation is often fluctuating based on the location.

 However, it has also been recognised that the online meeting does not provide an equivalent opportunity to socialize.
-The observed slight decrease in submission of new (-00) drafts, while the overall number of draft submission and productivity seem to say stable, might also be an indication of the dismiss of these interactions.
+The observed slight decrease in submission of new (-00) drafts, while the overall number of draft submission and productivity seem to stay stable, might also be an indication of the dismiss of these interactions.
 The increase in interim meetings potentially compensates for these missing interactions for continuous work (or may even increases productivity there), but seems to be less adequate to spark new ideas.

 None of the data observed so far can, however, be interpreted as showing a significant trend.
-However, these factors should be consider for the organization of future online only meetings in replacement or addition to in-person meetings.
+However, these factors should be consider for the organization of future online-only meetings in replacement or addition to in-person meetings.

 # Acknowledgments